 Discussion

 This project examined the potential of modifying affective responses to optimize esport performance.
 We adapted a synergistic mindsets intervention (SMI) to the high-stakes esports context and examined whether and how it influences performance outcomes.
 The SMI was well received by participants and led to the adoption of more beneficial stress mindsets, more positive appraisals of the esports tournament, and increased use of reappraisal emotion regulation strategies.
-However, we found that the high-stakes esports competition was a positive experience rather than a potentially negative evaluative stressor, which limited the opportunity for the SMI to exert a meaningful effect on affective and physiological responses.
+However, we observed no effects of the intervention on affective responses or performance in gaming contexts.
+One possible explanation for these effects is that we found that the high-stakes esports competition was a positive experience rather than a potentially negative evaluative stressor, which limited the opportunity for the SMI to exert a meaningful effect on affective and physiological responses.
 That is, there was no negative physiological stress response for the intervention to regulate.
-For this reason, we observed no effects of the intervention on affective responses or performance in gaming contexts.
 Together, these findings point to important questions about the fit of such an intervention in diverse performance settings with varying levels of stress.

 Sculpting Appraisals Using a Synergistic Mindsets Intervention

 This study aimed to advance affective science in several ways.
 First, we integrated emotion experiences and stress responses as affective responses (Troy et al., 2022).
 Although stress responses and emotions are often viewed as separate phenomena, they both involve appraisals and whole-body reactions to psychologically relevant situations (Blascovich, 2008; Epel et al., 2018; Gross, 2015; Lazarus, 1993; Troy et al., 2022).
-Our integration allowed us to capture gamers’ affective states more precisely – the way people evaluate and feel in esports competition.
+Our integration allowed us to capture gamers’ affective states– the way people evaluate and feel in esports competition - more precisely.

 Second, we advanced previous performance-related studies that used relatively brief and focal (i.e., single appraisal-oriented) interventions (e.g., Behnke et al., 2020; Beltzer et al., 2014; Brooks, 2014; Jamieson et al., 2012; Moore et al., 2012, 2013; 2015 Seery et al., 2009; Turner et al., 2014), with a 30-40 minutes single-session SMI.
 We replicated some effects of the initial sequence of studies (Yeager et al., 2022) and found that the SMI changed mindsets and appraisals.
 In addition, our adaptation, which included additional parts related to affect regulation, led gamers to use reappraisal regulation strategies more often and over time.
-Thus, SMI may be beneficial in the modification of general-level, time-stable beliefs.

-The observed effects have implications for mental health and well-being.
-The cultivation of beneficial stress mindsets and more positive tournament appraisals reflects a potential pathway for enhancing athletes' mental resilience and adaptive coping strategies in competitive settings.
-Furthermore, the increased use of reappraisal emotion regulation techniques suggests that SMI can provide individuals with valuable tools for effective emotion management.
-Because we found no evidence that the SMI causes harm and some evidence that it can have important benefits, our study supports the claims of the original study that the SMI is the universal prevention tool that is recommended because of its ease of implementation and scalability.
-Even small changes resulting from SMI that harness these psychological adaptations have implications for broader applications to promote long-term mental health.
+Thus, the SMI may be beneficial in the modification of general-level, time-stable beliefs.
+The observed ability to change mindsets and appraisals supports the synergistic, growth, and stress-can-be-enhancing mindsets models (Crum et al., 2013, 2017; Dweck & Yeager, 2019; Yeager & Dweck, 2020; Yeager et al., 2022) as well as the broader arousal reappraisal model (Jamieson et al., 2018).The observed effects may have implications for mental health and well-being.
+The cultivation of beneficial stress mindsets and more positive tournament appraisals reflects a potential pathway for enhancing athletes' mental resilience and adaptive coping strategies in competitive settings (McLoughlin et al., 2023, 2024).
+Furthermore, the increased use of reappraisal emotion regulation techniques suggests that the SMI can provide individuals with valuable tools for effective emotion management.
+Because we found no evidence that the SMI causes harm and some evidence that it can have important benefits, our study supports the claims of the original study that the SMI is the prevention tool that is recommended because of its ease of implementation and scalability.
+Even small changes resulting from the SMI that harness these psychological adaptations have implications for broader applications to promote long-term mental health.